discus-sions/TownOfHost-TheOtherRoles/README.md

 Basis : Impostor<br>

 The Mafias can initially use vents and sabotage, but cannot kill (still have a button).<br>
-They will be able to kill after Impostors except them are all gone.<br>
+They will be able to kill after all the Impostors are gone.<br>

 ### Silencer

 Team : Impostors<br>
 Basis : Impostor<br>

-The Silencer's first kill attempt will silence the crewmate inside the next meeting.<br>
+The Silencer's first kill attempt will silence the crewmate for the next meeting.<br>
-After the Silence, the Silencer is a regular Impostor until the next meeting.<br>
+After the silence, the Silencer is a regular Impostor until the next meeting.<br>
 After the next meeting, the process restarts and they can silence again.<br>
+Silenced players without the mod will get kicked from the game if they try to send a message.<br>

 ### Traitor